Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```sh
 fd00:AAAA:BBBB:CCCC::1/64
 ```
 We'll use this ULA as an alias for the LAN interface in `hostname.if` and to plug into `rad.conf` and `unbound.conf`.
+In this way, we have a permanent address for our LAN interface that will not change, unlike the dynamic prefix (and therefore, the Global Unicast Address (GUA) within) from the ISP.

 ```sh
 # /etc/hostname.ix0 (LAN):
 inet 192.168.1.1 255.255.255.0 192.168.1.255